-- ii) The Representative of Denmark (in respect of the Faroe Islands and Greenland) questioned FC Working Paper 92/44 where the proposed retention sizes were in the lower end of the range indicated by the Scientific Council.
-He also commented on the discarding of undersized fish but, like the Representative of Norway, felt that it would be too complicated to apply a system of real time closures in the NAFO Regulatory Area. - iii) The Fisherles Commission examined two drafts: by the European Community (FC Working Paper 92/44 revised) and by Canada (FC Working Paper 92/48 revised).
+- ii) The representative of Denmark questioned FC Working Paper 92/44 where the proposed retention sizes were in the lower end of the range indicated by the Scientific Council.
+He also commented on the discarding of undersized fish but, like the representative of Norway, felt that it would be too complicated to apply a system of real time closures in the NAFO Regulatory Area. - iii) The Fisheries Commission examined two drafts: by the EEC (FC Working Paper 92/44, Revised) and by Canada (FC Working Paper 92/48, Revised).